inkVerb/VIP/501-shell/Lesson-10.md

 **Mime Types**

-- The mime type is a file's type based on what is inside the file, not just the extension
+- The mime type is a file's type based on what is inside the file, not just the file name's extension
 - This can be useful for security, to avoid hacks or opening a file with the wrong application
 - Your operating system knows which application to open a file with based on the mime type
 - Your list of mime types for your desktop environment is probably located at: `~/.config/mimeapps.list`